davidcastagnetoa/componentsCollection/README.md

 ### Note

-Edit the line 16 in main.py for watch each component
+Edit the line 16 in main.py for the each component route in qml folder for watch each component

 ## Contributing